CodeFTW/future-web/README.md

 - Send your code
   - don't forget to format your code before commit and have zero eslint erros/warnings
   - commit message should contains the issue id with #
+  - upgrade your fork to capture changes in the main project, check how to do it [here](https://gist.github.com/rdeavila/9618969)
 - Warn the maintainer that you are done
 - Wait for the merge
 - Start again :)